 We commit supporting the development of key Employability Skills across all subjects; skills which are transferrable and are essential to success.
 This is evident in the curriculum, as part of the PSHCE programme and in discreet Careers support.
-Careers in STEM are promoted through our new STEM enrichment programme that is building relationships with key partners including employers and universities.
-The character drivers of excellence and aspiration feature at the heart of our STEM work which is also driving an innovative research programme centred on Animal Assisted Interventions and Therapy with the University of Lincoln.

 The Rational behind the Courses and Curriculum Offer